 8. Consider Estate Tax-Planning Techniques

 Estate planning techniques can also be an effective way to reduce current-year tax liability.
-The gift and estate tax and exemptions have been increased to $12.06 million for individuals8 and $24.12 million for married filing jointly.
-The annual gift tax exclusion has also been increased to $16,000 per recipient;9 this allows a taxpayer to give this amount tax-free without using any of the previously mentioned lifetime exemptions.
-Not only that, but each taxpayer can give up to $16,000 per person to any number of people.
+The gift and estate tax and exemptions have been increased to $13.61 million for individuals and $27.22 million for married filing jointly.
+The annual gift tax exclusion has also been increased to $18,000 per recipient;9 this allows a taxpayer to give this amount tax-free without using any of the previously mentioned lifetime exemptions.
+Not only that, but each taxpayer can give up to $18,000 per person to any number of people.
 By incorporating annual gifts into your overall tax strategy, you can significantly reduce both your taxable income and your taxable estate over time.

 9. Understand Long-Term vs. Short-Term Capital Gains

 Understanding the tax implications of long-term versus short-term capital gains can go a long way in reducing your tax liability.
-For instance, in 2022 a single taxpayer will pay 0% capital gain tax on their long-term capital gains if their taxable income falls below $41,675.10 That rate jumps to 15% and 20% for taxable incomes that exceed $41,675 and $459,750, respectively, and gains that are short-term in nature will be taxed at your marginal tax bracket, which could be up to 37%!
+For instance, in 2024 a single taxpayer will pay 0% capital gain tax on their long-term capital gains if their taxable income falls below $47,025.10 That rate jumps to 15% and 20% for taxable incomes that exceed $47,025 and $518,900.
 Knowing both the nature of your gain, as well as your tax bracket, is crucial information if you want to minimize your tax liability.

 10. Make Sure Your Advisory Team Is Working Together